SecuritahGuy/stock-advisor/README.md

 ## Current Project Status

 As of May 2025, the project has successfully implemented three main trading strategies with comprehensive backtesting capabilities.
+We've recently added a Flask-based web dashboard for interactive portfolio management and visualization, with mobile-responsive design and integrated stock discovery.

-The recent focus has been on improving the MACD + Stochastic strategy to work reliably with limited historical data and fixing technical issues with indicator calculations.
+The portfolio management system has been enhanced with configuration-based setup, web form integration, and comprehensive documentation.
+We've also improved the MACD + Stochastic strategy to work reliably with limited historical data and fixed technical issues with indicator calculations.

 The backtesting module now provides detailed performance metrics including CAGR, Sharpe ratio, maximum drawdown, win rate, and profit factor.
 We've also developed specialized debugging tools to help visualize and understand strategy behavior.

-Next steps include web interface development, parameter optimization, and machine learning integration.
+Next steps include enhancing the web interface with more interactive features, implementing parameter optimization, and exploring machine learning integration.
 Community contributions are welcome, especially in these planned improvement areas.

 ## Contributing